t4ym-hackerone/mental-health-project/site/content/post/pandemic.md

 Since everything changed so rapidly, we could anticipate that our minds should snap back to their pre-pandemic state straightforwardly.
 In any case, it is quite difficult.
 "We as a whole are relearning how to do this.
 I think the initial step is to be thoughtful to yourself and do whatever it takes not to get baffled," Stolow said.
 "Our bodies are totally unbelievable and fit for [adapting], yet you must show restraint."

 There are a couple of things we can do to help the cycle along, such as scaling back screen time.
-"You should be away from your screens and to work on drawing in as you did previously, whether that is getting a telephone and conversing with somebody [without a video call]," Stolow said, "or having more eye to eye connection securely."
+"You should be away from your screens and to work on drawing in as you did previously, whether that is getting a telephone and conversing with somebody without a video call," Stolow said, "or having more eye to eye connection securely."

 Indeed, even getting yourself rolling can help.
 "Everybody realizes that exercise is your cerebrum's dearest companion, so the more activity you do the more your mind will answer," she said.